ericlenio/scrash/README.md

 username of the server daemon process.

 # Supported operating systems
-Tested on Mac, Linux, and OpenBSD.
+Tested on Mac, Linux, Raspian, and OpenBSD.
 Almost certainly would be fine with FreeBSD.

 # Vim
 Put any desired vimrc settings in `./profile/MYPROFILE/vimrc` and they will be